alpas/alpasdev/src/main/resources/docs/ioc-container.md

 </span>

 In the following example, nothing gets injected in the constructor.
 Instead, we ask `HttpCall` to make an instance of `AdminConfig`.
-This is possible because `HttpCall` is a container and hence it is very capable of resolving dependencies.
+This is possible because `HttpCall` is a container and hence is very capable of resolving dependencies.

 <span class="line-numbers" data-start="6">